 Not so fast.
 While ASF doesn’t spread between pigs as catastrophically as some other viruses, it is incredibly persistent in the environment and in contaminated pork, meaning we need to be looking pretty hard at what is coming across our border.
 MPI seems sure that the most likely biosecurity hazard is undeclared pork products coming in with travellers, and we need to make absolutely certain that no pig farmers are feeding their pigs food scraps to eliminate the risk of any infected pork coming into contact with our local pig population – including wild pigs.

 It is not a massive threat for the commercial farms – their livelihoods are at stake so their biosecurity planning is already very strict – but for hobby farmers and wild pigs, it’s a real risk.
-A nightmare scenario is believed to have played out in Belgium, where pigs were infected after a traveller discarded a ham sandwich,on the roadside, and it was found and eaten by a roaming pig, starting an outbreak that has almost ruined their local pork industry.
+A nightmare scenario is believed to have played out in Belgium, where pigs were infected after a traveller discarded a ham sandwich, containing ham from an infected pig, on the roadside, and it was found and eaten by a roaming pig, starting an outbreak that has almost ruined their local pork industry.

 What can non-farming New Zealanders do to keep our local pigs safe?